rev-enge/vipa/readme.md

 For additional 24V bus power an intermediate module may be placed between the modules, (which occupy no slot in its chain).

-The modules have a 7-pin bus interconnect 2 pin power interconnect and an 8 pin I/O connnection towards the outside world.
+The modules have a 7-pin bus interconnect, 2 pin power interconnect and an 8 pin I/O connnection towards the outside world.

 The bus is actively buffered inside the SLIO modules so each module regenerates